openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 **Your pod will not shut off when the RileyLink is out of range.** When your RileyLink is out of range or the signal is blocked from communicating with the active pod, your pod will continue to deliver basal insulin.
 Upon activating a pod, the basal profile defined in AAPS will be programmed into the new pod.
 Should you lose contact with the pod, it will revert to this basal profile.
 You will not be able to issue new commands until the RileyLink comes back in range and re-establishes the connection.

+**30 min Basal Rate Profiles are NOT supported in AndroidAPS.** If you are new to AndroidAPS and are setting up your basal rate profile for the first time please be aware that basal rates starting on a half hour are not supported and you will need to adjust your basal rate profile to start on the hour.
+For example, if you have a basal rate of say 1.1 units which starts at 09:30 and has a duration of 2 hours ending at 10:30, this will not work.
+You will need to update this 1.1 unit basal rate to a time range of either 9:00-11:00 or 10:00-12:00.
+Even though the 30 min basal rate profile increments are supported by the Omnipod hardware itself, AndroidAPS is not able to take them into account with its algorithms currently.

 Enabling the Omnipod Driver in AAPS
 ===================================